QAnon adherents discussed posing as National Guard to try to infiltrate inauguration, according to FBI intelligence briefing

 At least 21,500 National Guard troops, thousands more law enforcement officers and miles of temporary fencing have been brought into the city to cordon off the iconic monuments and historic buildings that normally serve as the backdrop for a peaceful transfer of power between presidential administrations.

 In its intelligence briefing, the FBI described the chatter it has been monitoring of groups associated with the Jan.
-6 attack, particularly QAnon, whose members were prominent participants in the siege.
+6 attack, particularly QAnon, whose followers were prominent participants in the siege.

-People affiliated with the baseless conspiracy theory, which claims that Trump is fighting against a deep-state cabal that traffics children, have shown interest in infiltrating security checkpoints at the inauguration, according to the report.
+People affiliated with the extreme movement, which claims that Trump is fighting against a deep-state cabal that traffics children, have shown interest in infiltrating security checkpoints at the inauguration, according to the report.

 “QAnon members have discussed posing as National Guard soldiers, believing that it would be easy for them to infiltrate secure areas,” according to the document, which added that members have been crowdsourcing images to surveil the security perimeter.

 A defense official, speaking on the condition of anonymity because of the sensitivity of the issue, acknowledged that National Guard members have been warned to watch for anyone in uniform who looks like they are out of place.
-It was not clear if that was specially because of concerns about QAnon, or if other insider threats also may have caused concern.
+It was not clear if that was specially because of concerns about QAnon or if other insider threats also may have caused concern.

+Potential impostors could possess U.S. military uniforms through a number of means, including prior military service and surplus stores.

+The D.C.
+National Guard is instructing troops serving during the inauguration in Washington to tell their commanders if they “see or hear something that is not appropriate” or out of place, said Capt.
+Chelsi B. Johnson, a National Guard spokeswoman.

 The FBI also said that individual figures who have no clear ties to specific groups but have protested the election results have also shown interest in the event.

-“Concerns of lone wolf actors are increasing,” according to the report, which noted that five people who took part in an armed demonstration at the Ohio capitol on Jan.
-17 have said they were traveling to Washington for the inauguration.
+“Concerns of lone wolf actors are increasing,” according to the report, which noted that five people who took part in an armed demonstration at the Ohio Statehouse on Sunday have said they were traveling to Washington for the inauguration.

 The FBI has also observed an increase in surveillance of law enforcement’s security preparations for the inauguration.
 According to the report, National Guard soldiers have reported seeing several individuals photographing and recording their work.
 Some of those videos have been uploaded online, the FBI report said.